sbkammann/mws-restaurant-stage-1/README.md

 ## Leaflet.js and Mapbox:

 <strong>Due to terms and condition etc. concerns I have removed my API keys.
-You will need to follow these instructions to get your own and paste them where you see '<your MAPBOX API KEY HERE>' in main.js and restaurant_info.js</strong>
+You will need to follow these instructions to get your own and paste them where you see `<your MAPBOX API KEY HERE>` in main.js and restaurant_info.js</strong>

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.